Iceland’s Majestic Landscapes, August 13, 2019, Viking Ocean

 This was our first Viking Ocean cruise.
 If you are tired of the glitz, the constant sales pitches and wandering to find a quiet spot to read, this cruise line is for you.
 The ship had no casino and only two shops.
 Decks 1 and 2 which surround the 3 story atrium are open concept with contemporary Scandinavian décor in neutral tones– sofas, easy chairs & coffee tables with low bookcases to make them feel more intimate.
 Instead of a single room dedicated as the library, books are shelved at one end of Deck 1 with more books in other areas.
 Bars/snack areas are also spread throughout the open public areas.

-Isafjordur: A small group tour to Litlibaer, a tiny home from the early 1900s with stone walls and a turf roof.
+Isafjordur: This was a small group tour to Litlibaer, a tiny home from the early 1900s with stone walls and a turf roof.
 You will see many turf roofs throughout the country.
 We were served waffles and jam and our guide made butter in a churn.
 We were also served homemade chocolates at a photo stop and told about the home-grown enterprises to earn money in this sparsely populated country.
+The tour guides were one of these enterprising natives.
+They were a married couple who had purchase their own large touring van and enthusiastically showed us their homeland.